randompenguin1/userstyles/README.md

 ## CHANGELOG:
 * Fixed "New Message" button not being very obvious [Issue #24]
 * Fixed Profile Pics and Cover Photos not working in old iOS browsers [Issue #26]
+* Moved Postbox styles to end of stylesheet

 1.5 (25 Mar 2025)
 * Fixed HR rule in posts [Issue #13]